jhseoxx/cube-bot-v1/README.md

 To send split requests to a dedicated channel, replace `[CHAT ID]` with the ID of your chat.
 You can obtain this ID using this bot @MissRose_bot

 ## Features
-1. Systematic way of receiving and viewingsplit requests from buyers
+1. Systematic way of receiving and viewing split requests from buyers
 2. The bot self organises those details and sends them to a dedicated group chat or channel

 If you want to add additional features to your bot the main pieces of code are really quite copy-paste.
 But if you want